‘You will become…an A-list superhero!’ Ralphie said to the skinny little blonde in her bedroom mirror.

 The bunker exploded in front of the Hero.
 This was it: the aliens had zapped through all of her cover; now the only thing standing between Earth and extra-terrestrial domination was her and her hover tank.
 From out of the starless sky, a fresh phalanx of crab monsters, mutant squid, and giant octopi zig-zagged down, bolts of plasma spewing from their mouths.
 Go time.
 The Hero propelled her tank sideways, lined up a shot on the nearest xeno, and—

 Ralphie looked in all directions for the criminal who had robbed her of a world record-breaking Space Invaders high score, found only chirpy Downtown shoppers and zombie-like office workers, too lost in their own little worlds to care about hers.
-She took a deep breath, pushed her Game Boy back into the kangaroo pocket of her Legend of Zelda hoodie.
+She took a deep breath and shoved her Game Boy back in her pocket.

 Arcadia’s lightless neon sign came into view over the heads of the crowd.
-She squeezed her way free of the throng and jogged to the derelict video arcade, where a familiar raven-haired Asian girl in a Captain America jumper stood biting her nails.
+She squeezed her way free of the throng and jogged to the derelict video arcade, where a familiar raven-haired Asian girl in a Captain America costume hoodie stood biting her nails.

-Upon seeing her, Kazé snapped her hands behind her back.
+Upon seeing her, Kazé snapped her hands behind her back and smiled.
 ‘Hey!
 Hiya, sweetie!
 Are you…are you ready?’

 Ralphie shook her head, rubbed the dark circles under her eyes.
 ‘I feel like I’m going to vomit, and piss myself, and shit myself too.’